Please navigate to the type of activity in which you are presenting.

 Webcams

-The use of webcams is appreciated.
-Please determine whether the computer you are using for the webinar has a webcam enabled and whether you are comfortable using the webcam during the session.
+The use of webcams is expected.
+Attendees like to put a face to the voice, and it seems to drive more interaction.
+Please check whether the computer used for the webinar has a webcam enabled and whether you are comfortable using the webcam during the session.
+Webcams, headsets/microphones, and screen sharing will be tested during the practice webinar.

 Monitors

 Webinars can be presented using either one or two monitors.
-While it is simple enough to present from one monitor, past presenters have preferred to use a two-monitor system during their presentation.
+While it is simple enough to present from one monitor, many presenters prefer to use a two-monitor system during their presentation, so that they can see the list of attendees, view the questions and chat on a separate screen from their presentation.

-A practice webinar is required at least 3 days before live webinar!
+A practice webinar is required at least 3 days before the live webinar!

 The purpose of the practice webinar is to go through the webinar process and ensure that presenters are familiar and comfortable with the webinar technology.
-A date should be set for the practice webinar, usually a day or two ahead of the actual webinar.
+A date should be set for the practice webinar, usually a week ahead of the actual webinar.
 The practice webinar can be at any time during the day and does not take more than 15-20 minutes.

 You must self-report your CPD hours for participating as a presenter.